NOTE: Please note we now refer to this as the West Campus Village Initiative.

 Stephen DeFalco ’83 SM’88, Committee Chair; Steve Baker ’84 MAR’88, AILG Chair; David Dellal ’17, IFC President; Pamela Gannon ’84, Parent ’16, ’18, AILG Parent Outreach Chair; Prof. Karen Gleason ’82, Associate Provost; Caitlyn Mason ’17, Panhel President; Pravina Samaratunga ’18, LGC Speaker; Bob Ferrara ’67, Senior Director, Division of Student Life.
 As of January, 2017, two new members joined the Committee, new Panhel President Ayo Fatunde ’18, and incoming IFC President, Robert Binkowski ’18.

-Also, there are three Working Groups to study or develop various aspects of the FSILG Village:
+Also, there are three Working Groups which have studied develop various aspects of the initiative:

 1) The Benchmarking Group seeks to learn from similar efforts at other universities.
-See above for their report.
+HERE is their final report.